DNS124/Site-web-weather/README.md

 # Site-web-weather
 A web site with weather from Romania.

-This site is olso on Netlify: https://effortless-lolly-8d3526.netlify.app/
+This site is also on Netlify: https://effortless-lolly-8d3526.netlify.app/